 Since the war the 1st Battalion has served in numerous operational areas: Malaya, Cyprus, Northern Ireland, Bosnia under the United Nations and Iraq.
 The regiment was amalgamated in 2007 and the 1st Battalion of the new regiment is called the 1st Battalion, The Mercian Regiment (Cheshire).

 In 2014, the Mercian Regiment was reduced in size by one Battalion.
 Soldiers from the 1st, 2nd and 3rd Battalions were merged into 2 Battalions.
-The 1st Battalion is stationed in Bulford and the 2nd Battalion at the Dale Barracks in Chester.
+The 1st Battalion is stationed in Bulford and the 2nd Battalion are on a 2 year residential tour in Cyprus.